23977

 Zeynep Kuban

-She is also active in workshops with students and refugee children in primary schools in Istanbul.
-She has been a Visiting Fellow in Princeton, is a corresponding member of the German Archaeological Institute, Member of Koldewey Gesellschaft, Member of ICOMOS Turkey National Committee.
+Zeynep is active in workshops with students and refugee children in primary schools in Istanbul.
+She has been a visiting fellow in Princeton, is a corresponding member of the German Archaeological Institute, member of Koldewey Gesellschaft and a member of ICOMOS Turkey National Committee.
+Her publications cover the fields archaeology, institutional history, early 20th century art and architecture and urban history.
+She is currently working on the Istanbul diaries of the exiled architect Bruno Taut.

 Premesh Lalu (Prof.)